 Aircraft registration processing takes between 16 and 20 working days from the day the documents are received in the Aircraft Registration Branch.

-If your situation requires priority handling, you must:
+If your situation requires priority handling, you must

 - Mail your registration documents and fees as soon as possible to the Aircraft Registration Branch.
-Please use the mail & commercial delivery addresses provided on the Contact the Aircraft Registration Branch web page.
+Please use the mail and commercial delivery addresses provided on the Contact the Aircraft Registration Branch web page.

 - Address both the envelope and cover letter to, "Attention: Priority Handling" in bold red print.